srikanthmalla/Advanced_Lane_Line_Tracking/writeup_template.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 Eventhough the we could add polynomial and better thresholding (for binary conversion).
 The masking is not adaptive like when a car comes comes between, lane size changes, when there is big turning.
+May be deep Learning approoach could be adaptive.